-- ➤ Report on the improvement in the uptake of sustainable solutions by tourism SMEs supported by the project and in general on the contribution of the project to the growth and scaling up of SMEs in the tourism sector, and the development of new products/solutions improving tourism sustainability; - > Development and implementation of support schemes to improve transnational cooperation between tourism SMEs, to transfer knowledge and foster innovative solutions in tourism; - ➤ Implemented activities that contribute to boosting tourism sustainability in general, fostering innovative solutions, cross-sectoral innovation and cooperation, development of new products, services, skills and new business models.
+- Development and implementation of support schemes to improve transnational cooperation between tourism SMEs, to transfer knowledge and foster innovative, digital and smart solutions and new technologies in tourism; - Implemented activities that contribute to boosting innovative and smart tourism in general, fostering digital solutions, innovation, new technologies and cooperation within the tourism ecosystem, development of new products, services, skills and new business models.

+The above list is not exhaustive.
 The applicant is free to add other, more specific, concrete deliverables, in line with the expected results and impacts.